 - Diagnostic imaging, including X-rays, musculoskeletal ultrasound or MRI, to look for bone damage and inflammation

 - A multidisciplinary team approach to care: Because psoriatic arthritis can affect different parts of the body, you may need a variety of specialists working together on your care team.
-As an academic medical center, Cooper has physician experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.
+As an academic health system, Cooper has physician experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.

 - Personalized treatment based on your symptoms, age, general health, and how severe your condition is.
 With psoriatic arthritis, both the skin condition and joint inflammation are treated, with the goal of preventing flares and disease progression.
 Treatment may include: